 You’ve finished the dirty work and now your bike has fresh oil and a shiny new filter, but what do you do with your used oil and filter?

-Our team has shown the step-by-step of oil and filter changes on several popular blog posts over the years – a Yamaha V-Star 650 Cruiser, a Dry-Sump Suzuki DR350 Enduro, a BMW R1150RT, a Honda Shadow 600 (VLX 600), and even a Honda Elite 80.
+Our team has shown the step-by-step of oil and filter changes on several popular blog posts over the years – a Yamaha V-Star 650 Cruiser, a Dry-Sump Suzuki DR350 Enduro, and a BMW R1150RT.
 Just like the oil and filter change, exactly how and where to recycle the used oil and filter depends on where you live.
 For this post, we’re focusing on San Mateo County, but the options are similar no matter where you live in California (find details for your city or county here).

 Get in gear.

 The first step is prep.
 Fully drain the oil AND filter – ideally overnight to catch all the oil.
+If you’ve been stockpiling oil filters, be sure they’re fully drained.
 Residents can pick up free oil and filter drainer containers like the one in the picture above at upcoming Riders Recycle events in San Mateo County.
 Use a funnel to pour all the oil into a clean, sturdy, leak-proof plastic container with a screw-on cap.
 Place the oil filter in a clean, sealed plastic bag.
 Depending on where you live, you might be able to get free jugs and filter bags delivered directly to your door (find your city below for details).
 Be sure to keep the oil clean – don’t mix it with any other substances so that it can be recycled again and again.
 If it does get contaminated, make sure to take it to your local Household Hazardous (HHW) Facility (read more below).
 Once your oil and filter are secure, you can either take it on the road or park it at the curbside for recycling – keep reading to decide what’s best for you.

 Take it on the road.